-The new seat is a low-seatback angle seat, generally for use between zero and fifteen degrees.
-When set up properly, this seat should do away with the need for "bridging" when at high power as it more properly positions and supports your body.
-It has less seatpan flair to prevent hamstring damage at low seat angles and supports the main contact area on the lower back and pelvis yet allows room to clear the sacrum and tailbone.
-It doesn't flex in the middle of the seat, as all other seats do, for much quicker acceleration, faster/easier climbing and better power transfer and is far more aerodynamic.
+The GT is intended for ultra distance events and speed-touring.
+It has around eight degrees of recline.
+When used properly, this seat should do away with the need for "bridging" when at high power as it more properly positions and supports your body by supporting the spine and pelvis so the the sacrum floats slightly off of the seatpan when under power to prevent hamstring irritation and damage often seen on other carbon seats.
+It doesn't flex in the middle of the seat as all other seats do, for much quicker acceleration, faster/easier climbing and better power transfer and is far more aerodynamic.

 The seat has integrated headrest tubes for a built-in headrest that weighs less than 6 ounces.
 It doesn't need a clamp but just slides in and out easily yet stays at your correct height.
 It is very flexible and can comfortably handle rough roads and most bumps without having to lift your head from the headrest.

 The tailbox has two integrated bottle holders that are located directly behind the seat and a hinged lid that opens backwards for holding essentials.
-The tailbox provides little to no aerodynamic advantage, depending on circumstances.
-The aerodynamic improvement comes from the seat itself.
+While the GT tailbox is only slightly larger than the original, it has almost twice the usable space inside and is much stronger.

 Check the RailGun FAQ and Howto